 A total score of 100 or above indicates you camouflage autistic traits.
 But other than knowing the threshold, it can be challenging to make sense of your scores.
 It may be helpful to compare your results to the average scores of autistics and non-autistics.

-The differences in scores between autistics and neurotypicals: Autistic men and autistic non-binary people mask less than their neurotypical counterparts, but do score higher in Compensation and Assimilation.
+And in the table below, you can see the differences in the average scores of autistic people compared to neurotypicals.
+As you can see, autistic males and autistic non-binary people mask less than their neurotypical counterparts, but do score higher in Compensation and Assimilation.

 It’s also interesting that autistic men don’t camouflage much more than neurotypical men.
 The same is true for non-binary people.
 If you look at the previous two diagrams, you will see that is because non-binary people camouflage a lot in general, irrespective of whether they are autistic or neurotypical.

 Another way to make sense of your scores is to look at the correlations.
 All CAT-Q scores significantly correlate with autistic-like traits, but there are some other correlations:Gender differences in self-reported camouflaging in autistic and nonautistic adults (Hull et al., 2019)

 - High CAT-Q scores correlate with social anxiety in both autistics and neurotypicals, with the exception of Masking.

 - In autistic people, the total CAT-Q score and the Assimilation score negatively correlate with well-being.
 The higher your scores on these measures, the lower your well-being tends to be.

 - In neurotypical people, all CAT-Q scores negatively correlate with well-being—not just total score and Assimilation.